tyson-swetnam/cyverse-focus-forum/PITCHME.md

 <img src="http://www.cyverse.org/sites/default/files/DE-website-Mar2015.png" width="400">

-- Easily add any command-line tool or any executable into the tool list,
+- Easily add any command-line tool or any executable into the tool list
 - create or edit a new customized interface for the app or create a sequenced workflow by chaining one app to another in automated workflow.
-- Use application programming interfaces (APIs) for tool integration, resource-intensive analyses, or workflow building.
+- Use application programming interfaces (APIs) for tool integration
-- Use the same login for all CyVerse resources.

 +++

 <img src="assets/imagery/horizontal_large.png" width="200">
 Bring your own tools to the Discovery Environment
 <img src="https://f1000researchdata.s3.amazonaws.com/manuscripts/9614/e8fc9784-bed0-46bd-abc4-e070165a0c78_figure2.gif" height="400">
 [Devisetty et al. 2016](https://f1000research.com/articles/5-1442/v1)

 ---